Classic Strongman Month – Week 2

 - Success in Card Tearing – Barry Gibson

 This entry was posted on Monday, August 8th, 2011 at 5:31 pm and is filed under feats, feats of strength, feats of strength bending, grip strength, how to improve grip strength, old strongman feats of strength, strongman feats.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson